Maxinum/.github/profile/README.md

 # Welcome to Maxinum
-At [Company Name], we are your trusted partner for all your IT outsourcing needs.
+  At Maxinum Consulting, we are your trusted partner for all your IT outsourcing needs.
 With a commitment to excellence, innovation, and client satisfaction, we offer a wide range of cutting-edge IT services tailored to meet your unique business requirements.
 Whether you're a growing startup, a small business, or an established enterprise, our team of skilled professionals is here to accelerate your success.

 Why Choose Us?
 1. Expertise and Experience